 1. Lamai Beach

-Of course, one of the best things to do on Koh Samui is simply to enjoy lazy beach days.
+Of course, one of the best Koh Samui activities is simply to enjoy lazy beach days.

 Lamai is a gorgeous palm-lined Koh Samui beach with soft white sand that extends as far as the eye can see.
 There are many resorts, restaurants, beach bars, and massage huts along this gorgeous beach.